libredeb/hash-it/README.md

 The most intuitive and simple hash tool checker for [elementary OS](https://elementary.io).

 Hashit is a fast and beautiful hash check tool.
-Writen in Vala and GTK+3.0 with the purpose to get the hash of file and compare it with other provided hash.
+Writen in Vala and GTK+ 3.0 with the purpose to get the hash of file and compare it with other provided hash.

 ## Compilation